Donna Barba Higuera: Biography

 Donna grew up in Central California, surrounded by agricultural and oil fields.
 As a child, she could be found reading a good book.
 Her favorite hobbies were calling dial-a-story over and sneaking into cemeteries to inspire her spooky tales using the headstones.

 Donna's Middle Grade and Picture Books are about kids who find themselves in odd or scary situations.
 She explores themes such as: language and cultural differences and living a biracial life.
 Donna likes to write about all things funny, but also sad, and creepy, and magical.

 Donna lives in Washington State with her family, three dogs and two frogs.
 Outside of writing, Higuera works in healthcare.

 Selected works

 Lupe Wong Won't Dance (2020)

 Lupe Wong Won't Dance is a middle-grade sports novel published September 8, 2020 by Levine Querido.
 Mason London illustrated the cover, and Libia Brenda translated the Spanish-language edition.

 Summary of the book: Lupe Wong is determined to be the first female pitcher in the Major Leagues.
-She’s also championed causes her whole young life.
-Some worthy...like expanding the options for race on school tests beyond just a few bubbles.
-And some not so much...like complaining to the BBC about the length between Doctor Who seasons.
-Lupe needs an A in all her classes in order to meet her favorite pitcher, Fu Li Hernandez, who’s Chinacan / Mexinese just like her.
-So, when the horror that is square dancing rears its head in gym?
-Obviously, she’s not gonna let that slide.
+She’s also championed notable causes and trivial issues like expanding the options for race on school tests beyond just a few bubbles or complaining to the BBC about the gap between Doctor Who seasons.
+She needed an A grade in all her classes in order to meet Fu Li Hernandez.